Zaeem-Amjad/Demo-Repo-BST/README.md

 # Demo-Repo-BST
-This is a Demo Repo for BST Project
+This is a Demo Repo for BST Project. changes applied